FansubDB/fansubdb.github.io/CONTRIBUTING.md

 * Validate your JSON changes by using [Json Schema Validator][JSONValidator]
   * the Schema is [here][schemaJSON]
   * the Data is what you have modified
-* Please ask to the owner of the website when you add a link (from their -the owner's- website) in your Pull Request :)
 * Some informations:
   * For `tv`, we determine the season with the airing date on japanese TV;
   * For `ova`, it's the DVD/BD date